 like the Kingdom of God.
 In heaven, the one who does the grunt gets the most

 honor.
-Jesus will be exalted above everyone, because here on earth he was
+Jesus will be exalted above everyone, because He is the servant of

 Col 4-8